Battle of Chillianwala: Casualties

 The final losses to Gough's army were 757 killed, 1,651 wounded and 104 missing for a total of 2,512.
 A comparatively high proportion of the casualties (almost 1,000) were British rather than Indian.
-This was mainly a result of the disaster which befell the 24th Foot, which suffered 590 casualties, over 50 percent.

-Sikh casualties were 4,000 dead and wounded.
+This was mainly a result of the disaster which befell the 24th Foot, which suffered 590 casualties, over 50 per cent of its strength.
+Sikh casualties were estimated at 4,000 in total.
+Gough later recorded that 'In no action do I remember seeing so many of an enemy's slain upon the same space- Sobraon perhaps only excepted.'

-An obelisk later erected at Chillianwalla by the British government preserves the names of those who fell in the battle.
+An obelisk later erected at Chillianwalla by the British government preserves the names of the European and native officers who fell in the battle.

-Result
+Aftermath

-Both armies held their positions at the end of the battle and Sher Singh withdrew to the north.
-Both sides claimed a victory.
-The Sikhs claimed that they forced the British to retreat but the British forces actually withdrew three days after the battle ended; however, this was due to the rains which separated the two armies for that duration.
+Both armies held their positions at the end of the battle, and claimed a victory.
+Heavy rain then set in, discouraging both armies from renewing the battle.

+Some at least of Chattar Singh's army from Attock joined Sher Singh at Rasul.
+Since it had been the British aim to prevent these two Sikh armies from joining, this was a distinct British setback.
+The British withdrew three days after the battle ended.
+The Sikhs claimed that they forced the British to retreat, but Gough had actually withdrawn due to the rains which separated the two armies.
+However, the Sikhs were unable to find sufficient food in the area and Sher Singh, who commanded the combined Sikh armies, also withdrew to the north.
 Since the Sikhs disengaged first, the British claimed the victory, although they admitted that the Sikhs missed an opportunity to gain a victory.
 However, the repulse of the British, together with the loss of several guns and the colours of the 24th and two other regiments, and the rout of the 14th Light Dragoons, dealt a blow to British morale and is testament to the tenacity and martial skill of the Sikh army.
 A testimony left by a British observer says:

 The Sikhs fought like devils, fierce and untamed...
-Such a mass of men I never set eyes on and a plucky as lions: they ran right on the bayonets and struck their assailants when they were transfixed.
+Such a mass of men I never set eyes on and as plucky as lions: they ran right on the bayonets and struck their assailants when they were transfixed.

 Two later editorials by the military historian Major A.H.
 Amin stated: